AmbrizAlberto/Car-Recognition/README.md

 ```
 </p>

-After this, you must create a folder called "video" and name your video as "video.mp4"
+After this, you must create a folder called "video" (in the same directory) and name your video as "video.mp4"